inca/nanotemplates/README.md

 Nanotemplates are best suited for HTML and SVG, but you can use them to render virtually any text.

+Since v.0.5.0 Nanotemplates also work perfectly in browsers, resolving bundled templates from script tags.

 ## Usage